 e) if applicable, the Title VI minority status of the complainant (or person discriminated against if different from complainant) .

-f) Upon receipt of the written Title VI Complaint, the Chief Executive Officer will contact the Director of Human Resources to provide a summary of the complaint, and request an investigation of the complaint:
+f) Upon receipt of the written Title VI Complaint, the Chief Executive Officer will contact the Chief Administrative Services Officer to provide a summary of the complaint, and request an investigation of the complaint:

-The Director of HR will coordinate efforts into investigating the act(s) of non-compliance with Title VI regulations alleged in the complaint and preparing a written response.
-The written response will be submitted to the Chief Executive Officer within 10 business days from the date it is received by the Director of HR.
+The Chief Administrative Services Officer will coordinate efforts into investigating the act(s) of non-compliance with Title VI regulations alleged in the complaint and preparing a written response.
+The written response will be submitted to the Chief Executive Officer within 10 business days from the date it is received by the Chief Administrative Services Officer.

 Upon review of the written investigation submission and any independent investigation deemed appropriate conducted by the RTA, the Chief Executive Officer will either: